ASP.NET Core 10 · React 19 · PostgreSQL

 React 19 dashboard

 TypeScript strict, Tailwind v4, shadcn/ui, Sonner toasts.
-Login, register, forgot/reset password.
-Dashboard with members, billing, and settings — including delete org with session revocation.
+Login, register, forgot/reset password, accept invitation.
+Dashboard with members, billing, settings, and org switcher.

 React 19Viteshadcn/uiTailwind v4